Mataraviv/ML-Project---Dating-APP/README.md

 However, the results indicate that the models struggled to accurately predict user engagement, likely due to limitations in the dataset and its quality.
 Neither the Random Forest nor the XGBoost models provided satisfactory performance, suggesting that predicting user popularity using the available data is challenging.

 Future Directions: Future research could focus on improving data quality, incorporating more diverse data sources, and exploring advanced modeling techniques or feature engineering strategies to enhance prediction accuracy.
+# No wonder it's so hard to find your perfect match in life